PaddlePaddle/models/fluid/image_classification/README.md

 # Image Classification and Model Zoo
 Image classification, which is an important field of computer vision, is to classify an image into pre-defined labels.
 Recently, many researchers developed different kinds of neural networks and highly improve the classification performance.
-This page introduces how to do image classification with PaddlePaddle, including [data preparation](#data-preparation), [training](#training-a-model), [finetuning](#finetuning), [evaluation](#evaluation) and [inference](#inference).
+This page introduces how to do image classification with PaddlePaddle Fluid, including [data preparation](#data-preparation), [training](#training-a-model), [finetuning](#finetuning), [evaluation](#evaluation) and [inference](#inference).

 ---
 ## Table of Contents